tutumcloud/support-docs/getting-started/beginner/your_first_service.md

 Click on **Select** to be taken to **Step 2: Service configuration**.

-In this step Tutum loads all of the available Image tags available for this image. **tutum/hello-world** only has 1 image tag called **latest**.
+In this step Tutum loads all of the Image tags available for this image. **tutum/hello-world** only has 1 image tag called **latest**.

 ###Publishing a port